Category: Main Dish | Prep Time: 20 mins | Cook Time: 40 mins

-Popular all over Africa, this peanut stew takes inspiration from Ghana, Senegal, and Kenya.
-Hearty and easy to make, this is great for peanut butter fanatics and spice enthusiasts alike.
-Peanut stew can easily be made vegetarian by using vegetable stock and adding potatoes and other root vegetable in place of chicken.
+Popular all over Africa, this peanut stew takes inspiration from Ghana, Senegal and Kenya.
+Hearty and easy to make, this is a great recipe for peanut butter fanatics and spice enthusiasts alike!

 - 2 tbsp peanut oil